chaser164/crongrid-mcp/README.md

 ## Usage

 - Ask your LLM to create, get, and delete scheduled emails
+- This MCP also has the ability to get the current date/time to enhance its scheduling capabilities
-- If a "to email" is not specified, the mcp will send an email to yourself (e.g., "remind me to dance" will send an email to yourself)
+- If a "to email" is not specified, the mcp will send an email to yourself (e.g., "remind me to dance" will send an email to the specified SendGrid sender identity's email address)

 ## License
 This project is licensed under the MIT License.